quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 * Events are given an importance indicator (issue \#22)
 * Event names are more consistent and use past tense (issue \#21)
 * Triggers have been redefined as properties of the "data" field and updated for most events (issue \#23)

-# Acknowledgements
-{:numbered="false"}

-Much of the initial work by Robin Marx was done at the Hasselt and KU Leuven Universities.

-Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé, Kazu Yamamoto, and Christian Huitema for their feedback and suggestions.